 Do Some Research Before You Start

-After doing some research online and via the Instagram community, the general consensus was that using Microsoft Excel or Google Sheets or similar is the best option.
+After doing some research online and via the Instagram community, the consensus was that using Microsoft Excel or Google Sheets or similar is the best option.

-Spreadsheets such as these allow for the most flexibility and often times provides the cheapest option.
+Spreadsheets such as these allow for the most flexibility and often provides the cheapest option.
 All you need is a little knowledge of the software and you can get great results.

 That was until I stumbled across some amazing examples on Pinterest.
 The things some people could achieve using this tool were amazing.
 With my inspiration acquired, I decided to make a new sheet in Google Sheets and try from scratch.